 Because Shirlee and I are San Pedro Red Cross volunteers, we are lucky to have great things coming our way like travel, education and this time a new form of Belize ID.

-We were at the San Pedro Branch President Eiden Salizar’s office (Reef Radio and TV) and he got to asking us if we had our Voter ID cards yet.
-Eiden knew we were both Canadian and as Commonwealth we were both eligible to vote.
+We were at the San Pedro Branch Chairman Eiden Salizar’s office (Reef Radio and TV) and he got to asking us if we had our Voter ID cards yet.
+Eiden knew we were both Canadian and as Commonwealth, we are both eligible to vote.

 Since neither of us had our cards Eiden called Severo Guerrero from San Pedro Town Council to come meet us.
 He was there within 5 minutes and promptly started making arrangements as to what day he could pick us both up to take us to the office and get the process started.

 As we were on our way there we all shared a laugh when I told them the story about how I was never much into politics and now the one thing that is getting me involved in politics is the Belize Red Cross who has Neutrality listed as number 4 on their 7 Fundamental Principles list.

 When we got to the office on Middle street, it was very fast.
 They confirmed that both of us had been in Belize the required amount of time then we filled out paperwork, they took our pictures and wanted passport copies.
 Since Shirlee forgot hers she has to go back, they took the photocopy I brought and opted to do one of their own as well.
 My ID card should be ready within a month and they said they will call me when it’s done.